 |10m - 461m | 528m | 538m|

-A journey from Camogli San Fruttuoso less spectacular than that which went from village batteries, but also less demanding and therefore can be covered with children (if they're used to walk ...).
+A less scenic route from Camogli to San Fruttuoso than the path which passes through Batterie but is also less demanding and therefore more suitable for children too (if they are used to walking ...)

-In Camogli take Via San Bartolomeo, the way in the back of the car park, passing under the Police Station, along the river Gentile.
-Arrived at the gate of a house, go left on the gravel path that soon turns into a series of concrete steps (about 800) that wind between dry stone walls and houses.
+When in Camogli take Via San Bartolomeo, the way just back of the car park, passing under the Police Station, along the Gentile stream.
+After few meters proceed on the gravel path that soon turns into a series of concrete steps (about 800) that wind between dry stone walls and houses.
 Omit the only deviation that you encounter on your left and continue straight ahead to come out, after about 30 minutes, in the churchyard of the church of San Rocco di Camogli (219 m above sea level).

 Turn right, between the rocks (), you are on the way to San Fruttuoso.
 The trail, with a series of steep switchbacks, crosses a valley and then continue with some shady passages exposed and scenic locality such as the section in Casella.
 Here, beside the stream, you will also find a tap water coming directly from the source.
 Near the deviation encountered shortly after, in a very panoramic, go to the right (turning on the left you'll reach Base 0).